Iranian president lashes out at US as Iran marks Nuclear Day

-TEHRAN, Iran (AP) — The Iranian president lashed out at the United States on Monday as Iran marked the country’s “National Nuclear Day,” dedicated to its achievements in nuclear technology.
+TEHRAN, Iran (AP) — Iran’s president lashed out at the United States on Monday as Iran marked “National Nuclear Day,” dedicated to its achievements in nuclear technology.

 Hassan Rouhani said that despite many attempts, the U.S. has “failed to destroy” the landmark 2015 deal between Iran and world powers.

 Rouhani also mocked President Donald Trump, who has repeatedly described the nuclear agreement as “bad.”
-However, the U.S. president re-certified the deal in January but said the U.S. would not do the same in May, when the next deadline comes up.
+Trump extended sanctions waivers in January but has declined to re-certify the nuclear deal.

-“They spent huge amounts of dollars and talked a lot, and posted so many tweets, thinking that this building would shake with tweets,” Rouhani said of the Trump administration officials.
+“They spent huge amounts of dollars and talked a lot, and posted so many tweets, thinking that this building would shake with tweets,” Rouhani said of the Trump administration.
 His speech was broadcast live on Iranian state TV.

 Most Read Nation & World Stories

-Note: This story has been corrected to say that Trump extended the main sanctions waivers associated with the Iran nuclear deal in January but did not re-certify the deal.